-- essays must be laid out in 1.5 line spacing (minimum) or in double spacing - use A4 paper - leave a margin of no less than 4 cm to allow for the marker's comments - use only one side of the paper - all essays should be word processed - all essays must be page numbered, including bibliographies or works cited, (not including cover sheets or title pages)
+- Essays must be laid out in 1.5 line spacing (minimum) or in double spacing - Use A4 paper - Leave a margin of no less than 4 cm to allow for the marker's comments - All essays should be word processed - All essays must be page numbered, including bibliographies or works cited, (not including cover sheets or title pages) - Students are encouraged to print essays on both sides of the sheet to save paper women', 'humanity', 'humankind', etc. Using plurals is another way of avoiding sexist language.